You're the one changing careers, but is your spouse with you on this one?

-That doesn’t mean you have to share every little thought that you're having about this, but it does mean no big surprises.
-No coming home one day and saying, “Honey, we’re moving to Montana!” because you found your dream job there.
-Imagine how terrifying that would be if you were on the receiving end.
-Just keep your partner aware of what’s going on.
+That doesn’t mean you have to share every little detail or defer to him about all of your decisions, but keep your partner aware of what’s going on.
 Share some of your decision-making process as you're thinking about this, so that he will feel included.

 This is going to be really good for both of you.
 Career change can be a really emotional time, understandably.
 Of course, you want to be able to turn to your spouse for support, but you don’t want to barrage him and you don’t want to dump on him all the time.
 Having some other places where you can take these feelings and these questions is really healthy for both of you.
 Find some friends or family members or even work with a therapist, so you have other outlets to explore some of the stuff that’s going on with you.

 3 | SHOW YOUR PARTNER THAT YOU'RE SERIOUS

 This might be the most important one.
 Show him that you mean business.
 There has been some great research about the fundamental differences between the male and the female brain, and the male brain more so than the female brain really quickly kicks into problem-solving mode when it registers something as a problem.
 If your spouse is a male, he’s probably going to hear, “My wife is unhappy.
 My wife wants something to change – problem.”
 He’s immediately going to start trying to figure out what the solution is.
 That little part of his brain is going haywire.
 What you can do to help calm that is to give him evidence that you're taking care of this.